ga-wdi-pvd/rails-api/readme.md

 - Describe what an API is, and why we might use one.
 - Describe the purpose and syntax of `respond_to`
 - Make a Rails app that provides a JSON API.
+- Compare and contrast monolithic apps vs service oriented architecture
+- Understand why we need to use CORS, and how to configure it in Rails

 ## Framing

-Yesterday afternoon you learned how to use Angular and `ngResource` to communicate with an API.
+Yesterday afternoon you learned how to use Angular and `$http` to communicate with an API.
 In particular, you performed CRUD actions on a Grumblr API the instructors made for you.
 This morning you will learn how to build a Rails API from the ground up and create a back-end that serves up JSON along with the usual HTML views.

+But why?
+Why not just have your app live all together?
+The choice to separate your application into multiple parts should be conciously made, not blindly followed.
+Sometimes having one monolithic app is the way to go.
+Other times, you will want to split your app into various services ([Service Oriented Architecture](http://en.wikipedia.org/wiki/Service-oriented_architecture), and use APIs to communicate back and forth.
+Today, we will build a Rails app that acts as a REST API and communicates with JSON.

+### Turn and Talk (5 minutes)

+Research monolithic application design and service oriented architecture.
+Here's a nice [blog post](http://odino.org/on-monoliths-service-oriented-architectures-and-microservices/) to get started.
+Discuss the pros and cons of each with the closest set of ears.
+We'll then summarize it as a class.

-## A Quick Refresher (5 minutes / 0:05)
+## A Quick Review

 <details>
   <summary><strong>What is an API?</strong></summary>